 - Business ownership records and licenses

-- Bank records, financial statements, check registers, general ledgers and invoices
+- Bank records, financial statements, check registers, general

 - State and federal tax records, including IRS Form 1099s

 - Subcontractor registration numbers, copies of contracts and invoices

 We look for proper reporting of your employees and independent contractors.
 We also ensure compliance with unemployment-insurance laws and rules including RCW 50.04.100, RCW 50.04.140, RCW 50.04.270, RCW 50.04.320, and RCW 50.12.070.

 - Watch the video, How to prepare for an audit